references

 Why isn't the container for liquids larger?

-The 10 litre volume in our wooden models offers the best compromise between capacity, space requirements and handling.
-The same applies to the 4.6 litre collection container in our TROBOLO WandaGO.
+The 2.6 gallons liquids container of the large DIY set offers the best compromise between capacity, space requirements and handling when it comes to building your own composting toilet.
+The same applies to the 1.2 gallons collection container in our TROBOLO WandaGO.

 At first glance, it may seem more convenient to use a larger container to extend the service life.
 But experience has shown that this would only bring a number of other obstacles.